How to Clean a Box Fan in 5 Easy Steps

 3.1 Removing Dust and Dirt

 · Direction Matters: When vacuuming the grills, aim to vacuum in the direction of the grille openings.
-This approach helps to pull the dust out rather than pushing it further into the fan.
+This technique helps to pull the dust out rather than pushing it further into the fan.
 For the blades, follow their natural curvature to ensure you’re capturing all the dust without bending them.

 · Safety Precautions: Ensure the fan is unplugged before starting this cleaning step to avoid electrical hazards.
 Also, perform this cleaning in a well-ventilated area to prevent dust from settling back on the fan or in your living space.